 - Hashicorp Terraform 0.12+

-- AWS Direct Connect or site-to-site AWS VPN let you establish a secure and private encrypted tunnel
+- AWS Direct Connect or site-to-site AWS VPN to establish a secure and private encrypted tunnel

 Provision and Launch a Cluster on AWS EMR

 This section uses Hashicorp Terraform to provision and AWS EMR cluster with Alluxio Enterprise Edition.

 Create an empty directory to host your Terraform configuration files.
 This tutorial chooses to use

 /tmp/alluxio.
 You may choose a different path; however, remember to change the paths for any

 Copy modules in the

 $ wget https://alluxio-public.s3.amazonaws.com/enterprise-terraform/stable/aws_hybrid_compute_only_simple.tar.gz $ tar -zxf aws_hybrid_compute_only_simple.tar.gz $ cd aws_hybrid_compute_only_simple $ cp -r alluxio/ /tmp/alluxio $ cp -r emr/ /tmp/alluxio

 Once all of the modules are downloaded and copied, you may copy the remaining terraform files

 extracted from the tarball to immediately launch a working example.